+9.)
 Respond to emails when you feel like it.
 Your online classmates don't know how important you are or how stressful your life is.
 "Please confirm you received my email" is not a question, so don't worry about answering it.
 Your thoughts can be shared when you're ready to share them.

+10.)
 Own your outdated tools.
-Why should you have to update your browser just because your course's D2Lightspace discussion posts can only be fully accessed in the latest version of Firefox?
-Internet Explorer works best with your Hotmail account, and the university is just going to update the interface again, anyway.
+Why should you have to update your browser just because your course's D2L Brightspace discussion posts can only be fully accessed in the latest version of Firefox?
+Internet Explorer works best with your Hotmail account, and the University is just going to update the interface again, anyway.